Lin1ey/old-website/index.md

 <p align="center">
 <img src="/images/me.jpg" align="center" width="270" height="320">
 </p>
 My name is Brian Nguyen and I am a senior in Computer Science at Virginia Tech.
-I'm interested in the field of software development, whether it is web development or app development, front-end or back-end.
-I'm also interested in game development.
+I'm interested in the field of software development, whether it is web development, app development, or game development.
+<br><br>

 I am most proficent in Java, but I have also used Python, C, C#, and JavaScript.
-I love to combine my skills I've learnt and personal interests for some projects for fun and for use.
+I love to combine my skills I've learnt and personal interests for some projects I do for fun and some for practical use.
 I don't let challenges stop me and I am willing to learn whatever I need in order to complete my goals.

 <br><br>
 <br><br>